Raising Exceptional Labradoodle Puppies In Central Nebraska

 Our puppies are smart, eager to please and willing to learn just about any skill.
 But there can be some personality variations within a litter.
 These small variations help us to distinguish which puppies have areas of strength that align with certain jobs or activities as well as areas they may need more focused training.
 However it is not a definitive determination of what each puppy can or can't do, SO much of that comes down to training after they go home.
 It just gives us a useful piece of the puzzle to help our families select the right puppy for them.
 We use Volhard Aptitude testing and our observations of the puppies within the litter to distinguish these differences to ensure our families are selecting not only based on color and gender but the personality that best fits their family of the available puppies.
 We know color and gender can be important but we ask our families to be open to any of our exceptional puppies even if they did not fit the color or gender they were originally interested in.

 (We work hard to invest the same level of training and care into EVERY puppy which is why we would never differentiate price based on color or gender.
 With proper training all of our puppies turn out to be amazing rock stars!
-Boy, Girl, yellow, brown, merle does not change how amazing each puppy is)
+Boy, girl, cream, brown, merle does not change how amazing each puppy is)

 Puppy Selection Step by Step